knxd/knxd/README.md

 * 0.13 (development)

+  * Configuration file
+    * including a translator from options to config file
-  * TBD
+  * Complete stack refactored

-  * TPUART support rewritten (single state machine).
-  * Support for TPUART-2 added
-    * auto-ACK mode auto-enabled when "single" filter is used

 ## Building